mrisher/smtp-sts/spec.md

 * Web PKI: In this mechanism, indicated by the "webpki" value of the "a" field, the sender fetches a HTTPS resource from the URI indicated.
-For example, a=webpki:https://example.com/.well-known/smtp_sts/current indicates that the sender should fetch the resource https://example.com/.well-known/smtp_sts/current.
+For example, a=webpki:https://example.com/.well-known/smtp-sts/current indicates that the sender should fetch the resource https://example.com/.well-known/smtp-sts/current.
 In order for the policy to be valid, the HTTP response body served at this resource MUST exactly match the policy initially loaded via the DNS TXT method, and MUST be served from an HTTPS endpoint at the domain matching that of the recipient domain.

-(_TODO:_ As this RFC standard progresses, the authors will register .well-known/smtp-sts.
-See [@!RFC5785}}.
-Then implementors will _not_ specify a URI, but will instead rely on the .well-known URL.)
+(As this RFC progress, the authors intend to register .well-known/smtp-sts.

-* DNSSEC: In this mechanism, indicated by the "dnssec" value of the "a" field, the sender MUST retrieve the policy via a DNSSEC signed response for the
+See [@!RFC5785].
+See _Future_ _Work_ for more information.)

-  \_smtp_sts TXT record.
+* DNSSEC: In this mechanism, indicated by the "dnssec" value of the "a" field, the sender MUST retrieve the policy via a DNSSEC signed response for the _smtp_sts TXT record.

 When fetching a new policy when one is not already known, or when fetching a policy for a domain with an expired policy, unauthenticated policies MUST be